In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 Chicago Cancer Research Foundation, whose other trustees were Graham

-Aldis of Aldis & Co. real estate; Edward Eagle Brown, chairman of
+Aldis of Aldis & Co. real estate; Edward Eagle Brown, chairman

 president of Materials Service Corp.; Frank McNair, executive vice